Alluxio/alluxio/docs/en/operation/Journal.md

 * `alluxio.job.master.rpc.addresses`: A list of comma-separated host:port RPC addresses where the client should look for job masters when using multiple job masters without Zookeeper.
 This property is not used when Zookeeper is enabled, since Zookeeper already stores the job master addresses.
 If this property is not defined, clients will look for job masters using
-`[alluxio.master.rpc.addresses]:alluxio.job.master.rpc.port` addresses first, then for `[alluxio.job.master.embedded.journal.addresses]:alluxio.job.master.rpc.port`.
+`[alluxio.coordinator.rpc.addresses]:alluxio.job.master.rpc.port` addresses first, then for `[alluxio.job.master.embedded.journal.addresses]:alluxio.job.master.rpc.port`.

 ## Configuring UFS Journal

-The most important configuration value to set for the journal is `alluxio.master.journal.folder`.
+The most important configuration value to set for the journal is `alluxio.coordinator.journal.folder`.
 This must be set to a filesystem folder that is available to all masters.
 In single-master mode, use a local filesystem path for simplicity.
 With multiple masters distributed across different machines, the folder must be in a distributed system where all masters can access it.
 The journal folder